slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Most geniuses prosper not by deconstructing intricate complexities but by exploiting unrecognized simplicities.' -- Andy Benoit*

 > *'Recipe for genius into one sentence: to have a disinterested obsession with something that matters.' -- Paul Graham*

-> *'Being wise means having more questions than answers.' -- Kevin Kelly*

 > *'We like to believe in genius.
 It gives us an excuse for being lazy.' -- Paul Graham*